vuexp/vuexp/docs/components/_template.md

 ## Additional Children Props
-⬇⬇⬇ This section will contain additional props
+⬇⬇⬇ This section will contain additional props.
+Like dock attribute that DockLayout's children needs to include.

 ---